dataPulverizer/glmSolver/README.md

     - [x] 1.
 1-D block representation of matrices.
     - [ ] 2.
 2-D block representation of matrices.
   - [ ] v.
 Implement parallel solver algorithms.
-    - [X] 1.
+    - [x] 1.
 1-D block representation of matrices.
     - [ ] 2.
 2-D block representation of matrices.
   - [ ] vi.
 Include gradient descent solver.
   - [ ] vii.
 Look for further performance optimization, use **packed** format for symmetric matrix calls which would require fewer computations and could make a difference for problems with a large number of parameters.
   - [ ] viii.
-Compare your algorithm's performance with other implementations R, Python, Julia, H20, Scala Spark.
-If can show better or equal performance to all of these that would be a good start.
+Implement data synthesis functions for GLM.
+Use Chapter 5 of Hardin & Hilbe and use this for benchmarking.
+So that users can demo without data dependancy.
   - [ ] ix.
 Implement L-BFGS solver options.
   - [ ] x.
-Implement data synthesis functions for GLM.
-Use Chapter 5 of Hardin & Hilbe and use this for benchmarking.
-  - [ ] xi.
-Do you need a sparse solver?
-Investigate.
+Include a sparse solver?
 - [ ] 3.
 Implement memory and disk blocked matrix structure in Julia & D and
          integrate them with your current algorithm.
 Creating a generic interface that could contend with any data structure with the right methods returning the right types to the function(s).
 - [ ] 4.
-Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data structures.
+Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data structures - Done for memory.
 - [ ] 5. ~~Implement blocked data table for disk and in memory and their mechanisms to be converted to your blocked data matrix structures.
 Use data.table, tibble, and r-frame as inspirations.
 There are many references to building data structures for instance you can search for lecture/notes on data table structures from reputable universities.
 Start by doing simple implementations as in your last package and then modify it with your new knowledge.
 There is no need to implement select, merge, sort algorithms.
 For now this blocked data table structure is simply for storing the data so that it can be converted to a blocked model matrix.~~ For now we can leverage R's `data.frames/data.table` structure and Julia's [DataFrames.jl package](http://juliadata.github.io/DataFrames.jl/v0.9/man/formulas/) which allows us to create model matrices.
 Therefore we can use binary IO of data table blocks to disk and memory using the current data table constructs in both languages.
 The main issue is whether we can do disk IO concurrently; in Julia concurrency is straightforward but concurrent disk IO is unknown.
 In R any computation or IO in R itself will be inefficient so later on we **must** create a native data table implementation in D which will hopefully allow us to fully parallelize the algorithm both on disk and in memory.
+Compare your algorithm's performance with other implementations R, Python, Julia, H20, Scala Spark.
+If can show better or equal performance to all of these that would be a good start.
 - [ ] 6.
 Write and finalise the documentation.

 Version 0.2 Post-Processing & Model Search Implementation